 - And finally, they both have slow startup times

-The first three ones aren't related to the original problem described in the thread, but rather to repeatability.
-Time and again I have found repeatability to be incredibly valuable and a lifesaver for projects, and it's weird that we don't treat our scripts the same way: When I share standalone scripts in Python/Bash with coworkers on different setups, they sometimes fail because they have a different version of a library or program used, or do not have the library/program installed at all.
-Of course, no one would like nondeterminstic/unrepeatable scripts, so part of the reason I made Inlein was to minimize that problem.
-But I also wanted to bring faster scripting capabilities to Clojure, which was the catalyst for starting on this project in the first place.
+The first three ones aren’t related to the original problem described in the thread, but rather to repeatability.
+Time and again I have found repeatability to be incredibly valuable and a lifesaver for projects, and it’s weird that we don’t treat our scripts the same way: When I share standalone scripts in Python/Bash with coworkers on different setups, they sometimes fail because they have a different version of a library or program used, or do not have the library/program installed at all1.
+Of course, no one would like nondeterministic and unrepeatable scripts, so part of the reason I made Inlein was to minimize that problem.
+But I also wanted to bring faster scripting capabilities to Clojure, which was the catalyst for starting this project in the first place.

-Providing both repeatability and good startup speed, while still being able to program Inlein in Clojure, is actually not as straightforward as you'd hope.
-Clojure, for better or worse, takes time to boot up, which you have probably noticed when you start your favourite Clojure project manager: Boot and Leiningen are both Clojure programs, and to ensure isolation, they start a different Clojure runtime when you test/run your application.
-One of the obvious ways to speed up startup times is to avoid starting two Clojure runtimes per invokation, so that's what Inlein does.
-Per invokation, there's effectively only one Clojure runtime starting, the rest is just a small Java program on top.
+Providing both repeatability and good startup speed, while still being able to program Inlein in Clojure, is actually not as straightforward as you’d hope.
+Clojure, for better or worse, takes time to boot up2, which you have probably noticed when you start your favourite Clojure project manager: Boot and Leiningen are both Clojure programs, and to ensure isolation, they start a different Clojure runtime when you test/run your application.
+One of the obvious ways to speed up startup times is to avoid starting two Clojure runtimes per invocation, so that’s what Inlein does.
+Per invocation, there’s effectively only one Clojure runtime starting, the rest is just a small Java program on top.

 Clojure is fast once it has loaded, though.
-And since I want as much as possible of Inlein to be a Clojure program, I made more or less the entire program in Clojure as a daemon that the Java program sends requests to.
+And since I want as much as possible of Inlein to be a Clojure program, I made more or less the entire program in Clojure as a daemon that the Java program sends requests to3.